-Tables from II to V also highlight that in simulations 1P, 2CP, and 2NCP of Scenario 1, the worst performance is provided by Static Choice, while, for the same situations of Scenario 2, the worst result is got by Random Choice.
+Tables II-V also highlight that in simulations 1P, 2CP, and 2NCP of Scenario 1, the worst performance is provided by Static Choice, while, for the same situations of Scenario 2, the worst result is got by Random Choice.
 The reason of this behaviour is that also Random Choice can take advantage of the possibility to upload on nanosatellites bundles through all hot spots, but the choice is not smart.
-On one hand, the amount of data destined to the same destination node that each nanosatellite can upload during each orbit is larger than the one available by using the Static Choice, on the other hand Random Choice does not choose the "nearest" hot spot to the destination cold spot whenever possible, so nullifying the larger amount of available data.
+On one hand, the amount of data destined to the same destination node that each nanosatellite can upload during each orbit is larger than the one available by using the Static Choice, on the other hand Random Choice does not choose the "nearest" hot spot to the destination cold spot